haskell-works/blog/drafts/2019-02-04-adding-bit-vectors.md

         newCarry  = if total < a .|. b .|. carry then 1 else 0
 ```

+In practise the impact of reducing the implementation by two instructions
+is too small to make an observable difference.

 Unfortunately both version involve an `if` statement and on modern CPU architectures
 because of pipelining, there is a performance penalty for these kinds of branches.

+# Branchless tests

 Fortunately, we can avoid the `if` test altogether by making a branchless comparison
 using the `ltWord#` primop which will return `1` instead of `0` when the test is true.